eclipse-keyple/keyple-website/content/docs/developer-guide/develop-local-application.md

 ## Concepts

 ### Reader
-Keyple's primary goal being to interact with smart cards (or smartphones) worn by individuals, it is logical to put the Reader at the top of Keyple Core's concepts.
+Keyple's primary goal being to interact with smart cards (or smartphones) worn by individuals, it is logical to put the Reader at the top of **Keyple Core**'s concepts.

-Indeed, it is through the reader interfaces that all interactions with the smart cards will take place, either directly via Keyple Core or using an extension (such as Keyple Calypso).
+Indeed, it is through the reader interfaces that all interactions with the smart cards will take place, either directly via **Keyple Core** or using an extension (such as Keyple Calypso).

 These interfaces provide the means to
 * identify the underlying physical reader,